-Visiting a war grave in the UK can be very different from visiting a CWGC cemetery on the continent, as most of the cemeteries are not owned by the Commission.
-Therefore, here are a few things to consider before taking a school group to a CWGC location in the West of Scotland:
+Visiting a war grave in the United Kingdom is very different from visiting a CWGC cemetery on the continent, as most of the cemeteries are not owned by the Commission.
+Therefore, here are a few things to consider before taking a school group to a local CWGC location:

-- Some cemeteries with CWGC graves in the West of Scotland are quite large and individual headstones may be difficult to locate.
+- Some cemeteries with CWGC graves are quite large and individual headstones may be difficult to locate.
 It would always be advisable for the teacher to visit the cemetery first in advance of taking pupils.

 - Some individuals are buried or commemorated at family grave sites and may not have the distinctive CWGC headstones.